vijjiGi/Todo-App-List/README.md

                   export default store;

-Then we import Provider from react-redux to store the store to convert react component connect to redux component.and import store from './redux/store';and ReactDOM from 'react-dom'
+Then we import Provider from react-redux to store the store to convert react component connect to redux component.

+And import store from './redux/store';and ReactDOM from 'react-dom'

               const root=ReactDOM.createRoot(document.getElementById('root);